What Existed Before the Big Bang?

 cosmic microwave background — radiation

-This illustration shows the cosmic microwave background — radiation left over from the Big Bang — gathered by the Planck orbital observatory.
+This illustration shows the cosmic microwave background — radiation leftover from the Big Bang — gathered by the Planck orbital observatory.
 ESA and the Planck Collaboration

-Here's a thought: What if our universe is but the offspring of another, older universe?
-Some astrophysicists speculate that this story is written in the relic radiation left over from the Big Bang: the cosmic microwave background (CMB).
+Some astrophysicists speculate that our universe is the offspring of another, older universe.
+This story, they believe, is written in the cosmic microwave background (CMB), the relic radiation left over from the Big Bang.

 Advertisement